stephenfairchild/stephenfairchild/README.md

 - 🤔 What I want to learn next: My 2022 goal is to dive deep into Discrete Mathematics
 - 📫 How to reach me: stephenfairchilddev@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I took my kids on a 6-month backpacking trip through Southeast Asia.
 We've since done the same thing in Europe and Mexico.
-We would have never stopped, but my daughter loves drums and wanted to attend public school so she could learn to play from a real band director (Dad plays guitar but is a terrible drummer).
+We would have never stopped, but my daughter loves drums and wanted to attend public school so she could learn to play from a real band director

 ### A quick project reference
 | Site                 |Status | Source                                                             | Stack                                           | Currently Deploying To |